usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 areas are not considered work areas, and they must be constructed or altered in full compliance with ADAAG.

-{% details What if an owner of a building believes that an individual who uses a wheelchair could never do the kind of job that will be performed in the particular area?
-Does the area still have to be made accessible? %}
+#### What if an owner of a building believes that an individual who uses a wheelchair
+could never do the kind of job that will be performed in the particular area?
+Does the area still have to be made accessible?
 Yes.
 The ADA does not permit such assumptions to be made about the capabilities of individuals with disabilities.
 Unless the area is exempt from accessibility requirements (see III-7.3130), it must be